top of page

 My name is Jo (Joanne) and I have in excess of 20+ years experience working with dogs of all breeds and temperaments, formerly as a professional dog handler (Hampshire and Thames Valley Police - now retired ) and latterly as a pet dog behaviourist and trainer.

-I am passionate about what I do and will work with you, either on a 1:2:1 basis, or in a group setting, to problem solve and give you the skills required to have a 'New Beginning' with your dog.
+I am passionate about what I do and will work with you, either on a 1:2:1 basis, or in a group setting, to help you to understand your dog and achieve a happy, obedient and well behaved dog in and outside of your home.

 IMG_3121.jpeg